jodyphelan/itol-configs/README.md

 ### Adding a new annotation type

 Each annotation type is defined as a class in [itol_configs/interfaces](https://github.com/jodyphelan/itol-configs/tree/main/itol_configs/interfaces).
 The class must inherit from the `ConfigWriter` class and implement the `write` method.
 Have a look at the existing classes for examples.
-Make sure to add your new class to `interfaces_types` dictionary in the `__init__.py` file in the same directory.
+Make sure to import your new class to the `__init__.py` file in the same directory.

+If you want to add this new class to the CLI, you will need to create a python file in the [itol_configs/cli](https://github.com/jodyphelan/itol-configs/tree/main/itol_configs/cli) directory and define the functions `run` and `register_subparser`.
+The `register_subparser` function creates a new subparser for your class and the `run` function defines how the data is loaded and how the new class is used.
+See existing examples for details.